TylrA/Typing/README.md

 USING THE FULL KEYBOARD
 -----------------------

-The default setting is to evaluate the main 30 keys on the keyboard (this is how the program was originally written).
+~~The default setting is to evaluate the main 30 keys on the keyboard (this is how the program was originally written).~~ The default setting is to evaluate the main 30 keys **on a columnar keyboard**.
 You can also use it to evaluate the entire keyboard by changing it at runtime or by changing this line near the beginning of `initValues()` in values.c:

     fullKeyboard = <K_SETTING>;

 To use the main 30 keys write `K_NO`, for the full keyboard use `K_STANDARD`, and for a full Kinesis keyboard use `K_KINESIS`.
+(I, Tyler, added a modified version for the main 30 keys on a columnar keyboard, with some additional cost changes.
+Use `K_NO_COL` for that one.)

 For the more casual keyboard optimizer I recommended just optimizing the main 30 keys, as the other keys don't have a very large effect and the rarer keys are much more difficult to re-learn.
 But if you want maximum optimization, this is the option for you.
 This option can use a standard keyboard or the Kinesis Advantage Pro keyboard (if you're willing to go to the trouble of re-learning your entire keyboard then you may as well buy a top-of-the-line ergonomic keyboard too).